indraniny/NK_cell_cycle_and_signaling/README.md

 ## Data Availability

-The CyTOF data used in the analyses, after gating into cell-cycle stages, are publicly available in the `expt_data_analysis/data` folder.
-The raw flow cytometry data are publicly available in the `raw_data` folder.
+The CyTOF data used in the analyses, after gating into cell-cycle stages, are available in the `expt_data_analysis/data` folder.
+The raw flow cytometry data are available in the `raw_data` folder.